 Conclusion

 When using a Japamala, it is important to keep in mind its meaning and the intention behind it.
-It is a symbol of belief and faith, and should be used with respect.
+It is a symbol of belief and faith, and must be used with respect.
 As such, it is important to understand what is being done before simply wrapping a Japamala in your hands.